Jalen Rose Believes LeBron James Should Sign With This Team In Free Agency

 “People are going to speculate Los Angeles, and rightfully so.
 He has a home out there.
 Maybe you can put he and Paul George or Boogie Cousins together and do something special,” Rose said, as transcribed by ForTheWin.

 At this stage in his career, it’s tough to imagine James signing with a team with no championship aspirations.
-The Rockets took a major step up in the 2017-18 campaign with the addition of Paul, and mixing in James could put Houston in position to finally get over the hump that is the Warriors.
+Houston took a major step up in the 2017-18 campaign with the addition of Paul, and mixing in James could put the Rockets in position to finally get over the hump that is the Warriors.

 Powered by WordPress.com VIP